akashbhandari/UTHSC--feature--engineering/README.md

 # UTHSC--feature--engineering

-This repo contains the Jupyter notebooks that was used to feature engineer the data for the fever prediction model.
+This repo contains Jupyter notebooks that were used to feature engineer the data for the fever prediction model.

+#Author

+Akash Bhandari